RPGroup-PBoC/mscl_survival/doc/section_4_discussion.md

 bulk assays.
 They report a nearly linear relationship between survival and copy number, with approximately 100 channels per cell conveying 100% survival.
-This number is significantly smaller than our observation of approximately 100 channels as the *minimum* number needed to convey any observable degree of survival.
+This number is significantly smaller than our observation of approximately 100 channels as the *minimum* number needed to convey an  y observable degree of survival.

 &nbsp;&nbsp;&nbsp;&nbsp; The disagreement between the numbers reported in this work and in van den Berg et al. may partially arise from subtle differences in the experimental approach.
-The primary practical difference is the rate and magnitude of the osmotic shock. van den Berg et al. applied an approximately 600 mOsm downshock in bulk at an undetermined rate whereas we applied a 1 Osm downshock at controlled rates varying from 0.02 Hz to 2.2 Hz.
+The primary practical difference is the magnitude of the osmotic shock. van den Berg et al. applied an approximately 600 mOsm downshock in bulk whereas we applied a 1 Osm downshock, which would lead to lower survival.
+In their work, the uncertainty in both the MscL channel count and survival probability is roughly 30% (Fig.
-In their work, survival was measured through plating assays which represent the population average rather than the distribution of survival probability.
-While this approach provides valuable information regarding the response of a population to an osmotic shock, the high survival rate may stem from a wide distribution of channel copies per cell in the population coupled with bulk-scale measurement of survival.
-As has been shown in this work, the expression of MscL from a chromosomal integration is noisy with a single strain exhibiting MscL copy numbers spanning an order of magnitude or more.
-In van den Berg et al., this variance is exacerbated by expression of MscL from an inducible plasmid as fluctuations in the gene copy number from plasmid replication and segregation influence the expression level.
-Connecting such a wide and complex distribution of copy numbers to single-cell physiology requires the consideration of moments beyond the mean which is a nontrivial task.
-Rather than trying to make such a connection, we queried survival at single-cell resolution at the expense of a lower experimental throughput.
+S14).
+Given this uncertainty, it is reasonable to interpret that the number of channels needed for complete protection from osmotic downshock is between 100 and 250 per cell.
+The error in determining the number of channels per cell is consistent with the observed width of the channel number distribution of the Shine-Dalgarno sequence mutants used in this work ([@Fig:boxplot]B).
+A unique property of the single-cell measurements performed in this work allow is the direct observation of survival or death of individual cells.
+We find that morphological classification and classification through a propidium iodide staining agree within 1%.
+The bulk plating assays, as are used in van den Berg et al., rely on colony formation and outgrowth to determine survival probability.
+As is reported in their supplemental information, the precision in this measurement is around 30% (Fig. S14).
+Accounting for this uncertainty brings both measurements within a few fold where we still consistently observe lower survival for a given channel number.
+This remaining disagreement may be accounted for by to systematic errors in both experimental methods.

+&nbsp;&nbsp;&nbsp;&nbsp;For example, variation in the length of outgrowth, variable shock rate, and counting statistics could bias towards higher observed survival rates in ensemble plating assays.
+During the outgrowth phase, the control sample not exposed to an osmotic shock is allowed to grow for approximately 30 minutes in a high-salt medium before plating.
+The shocked cells, however, are allowed to grow in a low-salt medium.
+We have found that the difference between the growth rates in these two conditions can be appreciable (approximately 35 minutes versus 20 minutes, respectively) as can be seen in Fig S2.
+Cells that survived an osmotic shock may have a growth advantage relative to the control sample if the shock-induced lag phase is less than the outgrowth, leading to higher observed survival rates [@levina1999].
+It's been shown that there is a strong inverse relationship between the rate of osmotic shock and survival probability [@bialecka-fornal2015].
+Any experiment in which the shock was applied more slowly or quickly than another would bias toward higher or lower survivability, respectively.
+The shocks applied in bulk assays are often performed manually through serological pipetting which can be highly variable.
+We note that in our experiments, we frequently observe cells which do not separate and form clusters of two or more cells (Fig. S9 and S10).
+In plating assays, it is assumed that colonies arise from a single founding cell.
+However, a colony formed by a cluster of living and dead cells would be interpreted as a single surviving cell, effectively masking the death of the others in the cluster.
+This too could bias the measurement toward higher survival rates.
+Single-cell shock experiments can also have systematic errors which can bias the results towards lower survival rates.
+Such errors are associated with handling of the cells such as shear damage from loading into the flow cell, adhering the cells to the coverslip, and any chemical perturbations introduced by the dye used to measure the shock rate.

 &nbsp;&nbsp;&nbsp;&nbsp;Despite these experimental differences, the results of this work and van den Berg et al., are in agreement that MscL must be